The Roots of Japanese Cuisine

 Mori Arts Center Gallery

-* The opening of the show has been postponed due to the outbreak of the coronavirus (COVID-19).
+*The show, initially scheduled to take place from 17 April through 7 June, had been postponed due to the outbreak of the coronavirus (COVID-19).

 Ukiyo-e prints capture vividly the life and culture that flourished in Edo (pre-modern Tokyo), with unparalleled graphic virtuosity.